 The exercise price (the "Exercise Price") for the shares of the Corporation under each option shall be determined by the Board on the basis of the market price, where "market price" shall mean the prior trading day closing price of the shares of the Corporation on any stock exchange on which the shares are listed or last trading price on the prior trading day on any dealing network where the shares trade, and where there is no such closing price or trade on the prior trading day, "market price" shall mean the average of the daily high and low board lot trading prices of the shares of the Corporation on any stock exchange on which the shares are listed or dealing network on which the shares of the Corporation trade for the five (5) immediately preceding trading days.
 In the event the shares are not listed on any exchange and do not trade on any dealing network, the market price will be determined by the Board.
-The approval of disinterested shareholders will be required for any reduction in the Exercise Price of a previously granted option to an insider of the Corporation.
+The approval of disinterested shareholders will be required for any reduction in the Exercise Price of an option, if the optionee is an insider at the time of the proposed amendment.
 In addition, the Exercise Price will not be lower than as permitted by applicable TSXV policies (including in respect of options issued within 90 days of a prospectus offering of the Corporation).